Klipsch R 41M Review

 I just can’t stress enough to you how crystal clear they are, it’s amazing really.
-You’d need to try it to see what I’m talking about.
+It’s definitely one of those instances where words won’t do it justice.

-Also doesn’t hurt that they happen to look good too.
+Also doesn’t hurt that they happen to look good to boot.

 - Great & Realistic Sound Quality